 Yes, the coordinator can be a part of one team or as many teams as s/he wants.

 If your canteen does not sell packaged foods, then please enter “0” (zero) in all the fields.
-If your school does serve traditional snacks and beverages during the day (or in the evenings), please mention the servings (Qs 5 and 6).
+If your school does serve traditional snacks and beverages during the day (or in the evenings), please mention the number of servings (example – 6).

 If a construction is permanent, then all roofs, even the sloping roofs, should be included

 44. In Land section: Could rooftop area be the same as ground area?

 Yes, the rooftop area can be the same as ground area, provided there is no construction on the rooftop such as a storeroom.
 If yes, then the space of the room will have to be deducted from the total rooftop area.

 45. In Land section: One of the playfields in my school has Astroturf, and the lawn tennis is a clay court.
 Under which category should both be included: Play area that is paved/ concrete or Play area that has grass.

 Neither Astroturf grounds nor clay courts will be included in “Others”.
 But please upload a scanned printout or a handwritten note that mentions you have “Others” to indicate a clay court or an astroturf ground.